 Although we are all aware of the risks associated with alcohol, you will wish you had some, whether there is a social breakdown or you are simply without electricity for a few days.

-Alcohol can be kept in storage indefinitely because it doesn't spoil.
-It can also be used in various ways, including as an antiseptic, sterilizing tools, creating weapons, and, more crucially, in a SHTF scenario, as a bargaining item, making it an excellent must-have for survival stockpiles.
+Alcohol can be stored indefinitely because it doesn't spoil.
+It can also be used in various ways, including as an antiseptic, sterilizing tools, creating weapons, and, more crucially, as a bargaining item in a SHTF scenario, making it an excellent must-have for survival stockpiles.

 Even if your home is dry, it's a good idea to have a few bottles of grain, ethyl, or drinking alcohol on hand in case of an emergency.